-The "Stock Awards" column in the table of outstanding equity awards at fiscal year-end 2020 are RSU awards.
+The "Stock Awards" column in the table of outstanding equity awards at fiscal year-end 2021 are RSU awards.
 Each RSU represents the right to receive one share of TI common stock on a stated date (the "vesting date") unless the award is terminated earlier under terms summarized below.
 In general, the vesting date is approximately four years after the grant date.
 Each RSU includes the right to receive dividend equivalents, which are paid annually in cash at a rate equal to the amount paid to stockholders in dividends.

-The table below shows the termination provisions of RSUs outstanding as of December 31, 2020.
+The table below shows the termination provisions of RSUs outstanding as of December 31, 2021.

-Employment Termination Due to Death or Permanent Disability or at Least Six Months after Grant When Retirement Eligible

-Vesting continues; shares are paid
+mployment Termination Due to Death or rmanent Disability or at Least Six Months after Grant When Retirement Eligible Employment Termination For Cause Other Circumstances of Employment Termination Vesting continues; shares are paid Grant cancels; no Grant cancels; no at the so cheduled vesting date shares are issued shares are issued

-Femployment Termination For Cause

-For Cause

-Grant cancels; no shares are issued

-Grant cancels; no shares are issued